Safe Space

 Group size: 6–20 people

-Focus: Building psychological safety through guided dialogue on real workplace tensions
+Focus: Build psychological safety through guided dialogue on real workplace tensions

 1-on-1 or small group coaching for founders, managers, and team leaders